memgraph/docs/docs/how-to-guides/work-with-docker.md

 in-browser application.
 You would run the first instance with:

 ```
-docker run -it -p 7687:7687 -p 7444:7444 -p 3000:3000 memgraph/memgraph-platform
+docker run -it -p 7444:7444 -p 3000:3000 memgraph/memgraph-platform
 ```

-Because ports `7687`, `7444` and `3000` are now taken, you need to change the left side ports (host ports):
+Because port `3000` is now taken, you need to change the left side port (host ports):

 ```
-docker run -it -p 7688:7687 -p 7445:7444 -p 3001:3000 memgraph/memgraph-platform
+docker run -it -p 7444:7444 -p 3001:3000 memgraph/memgraph-platform
 ```

-To connect to the first instance, you should open Memgraph Lab in your browser at `localhost:3000`, but the second instance is at `localhost:3001`.
+To connect to the first instance, you should open Memgraph Lab in your browser at `localhost:3000`, but the second instance is reachable at `localhost:3001`.

 #### Specify volumes

-Specifying a volume creates a copy of a directory inside the Docker container as a local directory.
+Specifying a volume syncs the specified directory inside the Docker container as a local directory and serves for durability.
 The `-v` flag is followed by the name of the local directory separated from the path of the volume in the container by a semicolon:

 ```
 -v volume_name:volume_path
 ```

+Named volumes handle data permissions so there shouldn't be any issue with data permissions.

 Useful volumes you can specify while running Memgraph are: